top of page

 Cons:

-• PMI (private mortgage insurance) if the down payment is less than 20%
+• PMI is required if the down payment is less than 20%

 Fixed-Rate Mortgages (Conventional, FHA, and VA):